Description of the activity

 Bees & Honey

-Around half of the honey produced in New Zealand is exported.
+Around half of the honey produced in New Zealand is exported to 50 countries, with a value of $315 million.

 An increasing number of farmers and growers across different sectors have undergone organic certification.
 New Zealand has four main organic certification agencies: